VET APPROVED

 Hairball formulas aren’t necessarily great for cats with kidney and urinary tract issues.
 High amounts of fiber require lots of water to be appropriately expelled.
 Otherwise, your cat will most likely experience severe constipation.
 Insufficient water consumption is one of the leading contributors to feline kidney and urinary tract disease, and it can ultimately lead to cystitis or bladder inflammation.

 Many owners struggle to get their felines to drink enough water to maintain kidney and urinary tract health, and that’s without the added burden of a high-fiber diet.
-If your cat suffers from kidney disease or has a tendency to form struvites, it’s essential to speak with your veterinarian before switching them to a high-fiber food.
+If your cat suffers from kidney disease or has a tendency to form struvites, it’s essential to speak with your veterinarian before switching them to high-fiber food.

-Is There Anything To Look for in a Hairball Reduction Formulation?
+Is There Anything to Look for in a Hairball Reduction Formulation?

 Offering your cat a high-moisture food should probably be your first option.
 Water helps to keep a healthy digestive tract and also helps to keep things moving and prevent constipation.
 It is possible to find wet hairball formulas in the market; however, it’s always wise to get it cleared by your vet.